 AB InBev relies on information technology systems to process, transmit, and store electronic information.
 Although AB InBev takes various actions to prevent cyber-attacks and to minimize potential technology disruptions, such disruptions could impact AB InBev's business.
 For example, if outside parties gained access to AB InBev's confidential data or strategic information and appropriated such information or made such information public, this could harm AB InBev's reputation or its competitive advantage.
 In addition, the information systems of AB InBev and SABMiller are subject to integration.
 Any failure of integration could have a material adverse effect on AB InBev.
-More generally, technology disruptions could have a material adverse effect on AB InBev's business, results of operations, cash flows or financial condition.
+More generally, technology disruptions could have a material adverse effect on AB InBev.